 While ERISA was initially designed to protect certain workers’ benefits, the law does not protect policyholders against bad faith.
 In other words, you cannot file a bad faith claim under ERISA.

-This means that your options for overturning a denied claim differ in significant ways if your policy is governed by ERISA.
+If ERISA governs your policy, then your options for overturning a denied claim differ in significant ways.
 Further, recoverable damages are significantly limited.
 ERISA damages only include the amount owed under the insurance contract, and sometimes attorney’s fees.
 An insurance company is not punished for getting caught denying a group policy claim in bad faith.
 They must pay out what they should have paid out originally.

 Can I File a Bad Faith Claim Under an Individual Policy?